-- (a) Reduce crime risk and minimise opportunities for crime. - (b) Encourage the consideration and application of crime prevention principles when designing and siting buildings and spaces. - (c) Encourage dwelling layouts that facilitate safety and encourage interaction and recognition between residents. - (d) Ensure pedestrian and vehicle safety.
+- A. Reduce crime risk and minimise opportunities for crime. - B. Encourage the consideration and application of crime prevention principles when designing and siting buildings and spaces. - C. Encourage dwelling layouts that facilitate safety and encourage interaction and recognition between residents. - D. Ensure pedestrian and vehicle safety.

-- 1. The design of development is to incorporate Crime Prevention Through Environmental Design (CPTD) principles. - 2.
-Development is to be designed to incorporate and/or enhance opportunities for effective natural surveillance by providing clear sight lines between public and private places, installation of effective lighting, and the appropriate landscaping of public areas.
+- (i) The design of development is to incorporate Crime Prevention Through Environmental Design (CPTD) principles. - (ii) Development is to be designed to incorporate and/or enhance opportunities for effective natural surveillance by providing clear sight lines between public and private places, installation of effective lighting, and the appropriate landscaping of public areas.